srivaayush/the-nEWS-hub/README.md

 # The nEWS Hub

-A new Flutter application to stay in touch with all that's going around India.
+A new Flutter application to stay in touch with all that's going around in India and across the globe.

 ## Getting Started